SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotealternativeinfo.md

 ## string Name

 Name of Alternative.
-Shown in tab in user interface.
+Shown in tab in the user interface.

 ## string Description